data-lessons/gapminder-R/03-data-types-subsetting.md

 ### Vectors

+Vectors are a collection of observations of a single variable, ie a column in a data frame.
+They are the fundamental unit of R. Let's explore why that's useful and how to work with them.

-We can extract a single variable from a data.frame with `$` operator.
+We can extract a vector (ie a single variable) from a data frame with the `$` operator.

 ~~~{.r}